Peanutzy1/Peanutzy_Upgrade_Tree/docs/core.md

 healthContainer.set('entity1', 100);

 // Create a hook
-const aliveHook = new HazelnutHook(manager);
+// hooks are automatically added to the manager's hooks Record object const aliveHook = new HazelnutHook(manager);

 // Add a cull function: only entities with health > 0